hawkinsw/CPPTimes/OOPIntro2.md

 };
 ```

-Seeing a use of the `Vehicle::print` (yes, that's how you write its name!), member function before dissecting its implementation will help clarify some haziness:
+Seeing a use of the `Vehicle::print` (yes, that's how you write its name!) member function before dissecting its implementation will help clarify some haziness:

 Though member functions are declared like ordinary functions, invoking them requires a special syntax.